AkatsukiSec/akatsukisec.github.io/weaponizing-netman.md

 <p>I was able to replicate same behavior on Windows Server 2019.
 The only difference is that in server 2019 after reboot i got NT Authority\System shell when system boots.
 And of course a shell when user logs in.
 In Windows Server 2012 this unfortunetely did not work.<p/>

+<p>Well, this is a pretty different outcome than what i was going for.
+Instead of getting local admin triggered on demand, we can collect user shells and go for domain admin, or in case of Server 2019 at least reboot for local admin.
+I honestly don't know what is  wrong in here cos I'm still pretty unexperienced n00b with Widnows processes and internals.I did read original post many times and followed it exactly.
+Maybe some blessed person could clarify this for me .....</p>

+<p>I have never used twitter but I just made an account so you can contact me there</p>